prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 **Notes:**

-* `ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION` will automatically allow the device to send user location for targeting, which can help increase revenue by increasing the value of impressions to buyers.
+* `ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION` will automatically allow the device to send user location as First Party Data, which can help increase revenue by increasing the value of impressions to buyers.
 * `WRITE_EXTERNAL_STORAGE` is optional and only required for MRAID 2.0 storePicture ads.

 For *banner and interstitial ads only*, include the following custom activities (even though you won't instantiate them directly).
 This is not necessary for video interstitial ads.